Skip to navigation Skip to content

 Bring Your Own

-Bring your canoe, kayak, or other qualifying nongasoline-powered watercraft to enjoy Silver Lake at Blackwell, Round Meadow Lake at Hidden Lake, Mallard Lake at Mallard Lake, or Deep Quarry Lake at West Branch.
-(You can stand-up paddleboard on Silver Lake at Blackwell and Deep Quarry Lake at West Branch as well.)
+Bring your canoe, kayak, stand-up paddleboard, or other qualifying nongasoline-powered watercraft to enjoy Silver Lake at Blackwell, Round Meadow Lake at Hidden Lake, Mallard Lake at Mallard Lake, or Deep Quarry Lake at West Branch.

 You need an annual (valid January – December only) or daily permit but can buy one online 24/7.
 (Scroll down for your purchase options.)
 You can also get permits through Visitor Services at 630-933-7248 or at our headquarters office at 3S580 Naperville Road in Wheaton Monday – Friday 8 a.m. – 4 p.m.
-To apply by mail or fax, download our application (PDF).
+To apply by mail or fax, download an application in English (PDF) or Spanish (PDF).

 People 65 or older, active U.S. military personnel, and honorably discharged U.S. veterans are eligible for one free annual permit per household per calendar year.
 If this is the first time you’re requesting a free permit, you need to provide proof of your age (driver's license or birth certificate) or military-service status (active status or a DD-214 Member 4 form).